-Team Polycom Event Summarized in Four Words: Execution, Microsoft, Innovation, CEO
+Team Polycom Event in 4 Words: Execution, Microsoft, Innovation, CEO

 By Jim Lundy

-While there was a lot of new features that were shown, the new product news is coming later in the year.
+While many new features were shown, new product news is coming later in the year.
 That said, there is some very strong innovation going on at Polycom.
 One of the most interesting we observed was the Acoustic Fence capability, which will be critical in the workplace going foreward as sound management becomes a more important issue.
-On top of that, there were many Polycom partners present that leverage Polycom’s leading audio capabilities, which until recently was overlooked.
+On top of that, there were many Polycom partners present that leverage Polycom’s leading audio capabilities, which until recently, were overlooked.

-Besides Acoustic Fence, Polycom’s Eagle Eye Cameras, which are sold standalone and also bundled with its Video Conferencing Systems, are getting recognition for their ability to auto recognize the person talking and zoom in on them.
-We wonder if Polycom will exploit this Innovative technology in other areas, such as Robotics and Drones.
+Besides Acoustic Fence, Polycom’s Eagle Eye Cameras, which are sold standalone or bundled with video conferencing systems, are getting recognition for their ability to auto-recognize the person talking and zoom in on them.
+We wonder if Polycom will exploit this innovative technology in other areas, such as robotics and drones.

 Polycom CEO Peter Leav Makes His Mark

 The proof point in Polycom’s return is due not only to the leadership of CEO Peter Leav, but also in his ability to motivate Polycom executives to step up and take some risks.

 Nowhere was this more evident in the happy faces we saw on Polycom staff.
 Gone are the stiff-lipped, tie-wearing staffers from the previous regime.
 Peter was confident, he delivered a solid year for Polycom, and he is getting the innovation story back on track—even though there were not many new products introduced at Team Polycom.
 There were many hints, but no announcements.